-Our Certified Practitioners are trained to safely preserve and examine data found on digital devices and networks often identifying the root cause of incident and evidence.
+Forensic intelligence is an investigative discipline that provides evidence gathering and investigation support pre and post cyber-attack.
+Our forensic investigators are trained to safely preserve and examine data found on digital devices and networks often identifying the root cause of incident and evidence.

-It is essential to follow forensic principles, evidence continuity and methodology when conducting a cyber investigation.
-Our Certified Practitioners have a working understanding of the legalities, best practice and methodologies used in the current digital forensic environment.
+It is essential to follow forensic principles, evidence continuity and methodology when conducting digital forensic investigations.
+Our team have a working understanding of the legalities, best practice and methodologies used in the current digital forensic intelligence environment.

-We apply evidential continuity, covering seizure, exhibit handling, data collection and preservation through to examination and investigation.
+We apply evidence continuity, covering seizure, exhibit handling, data collection and preservation through to examination and investigation.

-- Identify and secure network devices that may contain digital evidence and unauthorised activity
+- Identify and seize digital items that may contain digital evidence

 - Obtain the correct legal procedures and permissions